statisticspoland/sdg-indicators-pl/en/guide.md

             </p>
             <p>
             The new universal version of the <b><i>open-sdg</i></b> platform developed by the US, UK and Center for Open Data Enterprise is available.
-            <br />We encourage you to familiarize yourself with the national US, UK platforms for SDG and
+            <br />We encourage you to familiarize yourself with the national US, UK platforms for SDG and the
-            <a href="https://open-sdg.readthedocs.io/en/latest/"  target="_blank">the project documentation</a>.
+            <a href="https://open-sdg.readthedocs.io/en/latest/"  target="_blank">project documentation</a>.
             </p>
             <p>
             - US NPR SDG -